 Back to School Apple Tree Decoration

 We recently had a fun contest at my son’s school that included decorating the classroom door for the teachers.
-My son is a Kindergartner and I was in charge of decorating the door with my fellow room-mom.
+My son is a Kindergartener and I was in charge of decorating the door with my fellow room-mom.
 We did an apple tree theme and it turned out so cute that I’m sharing it with you too!

-While this decoration was created for outside the classroom door, it would make a fun back to school decoration inside the classroom too.
+While this decoration was created for outside the classroom door, it would make a fun back-to-school decoration inside the classroom too.
 Each apple on the tree has the name of a student in the class (which I’ve edited out of my photos) and the kids love finding their apple in the tree.
 Our classroom door was fun to create but it wasn’t the only creative door in the hallway.
 Other doors in the school featured themes too.
 I loved one across the hall that had photos of all the kids in the class with a snorkel, and the rest of the door was decorated as a beach.
-I could see cutting fish out instead of using photos and writing the kids names on the fish for them to find and take back to their desks.
+I could see cutting fish out instead of using photos and writing the kid’s names on the fish for them to find and take back to their desks.

 Supplies for Making the Apple Tree Classroom Decoration